• Skip to primary navigation

 Step 3 for painting a granite countertop: VEINING

-After third coat of primer dried for four hours, I decided to try some veining to give my painted countertop a true marble look!
+After the third coat of primer dried for four hours, I decided to try some veining to give my painted countertop a true marble look!

 See how this blogger painted a countertop to look like marble with the Giani Marble Countertop Paint Kit.